olaaumari/web-scraping-short-forecasting-temperature/README.md

 # Weather Forecast Project with Web Scraped Data

-This project aims to create a weather forecast application using web scraped data.
-The main objective is to develop deployment skills while providing a practical foundation for similar tasks
+This project aims to create a weather forecast application using web scraped data and a recursive Lasso model.
+The main objective is to develop deployment skills while providing a practical foundation for similar tasks.

 ## 🔧 Technologies Used